 Preparing the Engine

-Probably all OEM marine propulsion manufacturers would prefer that a dealer technician perform your winterization procedure, but if you’re going to do it yourself because of the cost of professional services — and a lot of people do — read on for some tips to help you do it right.
+Probably all OEM marine propulsion manufacturers would prefer that a dealer technician perform your winterization procedure, but if you’re going to do it yourself because of the cost of professional services — and a lot of people do — here are some tips to help you do it right.

-We all know that we have to stabilize the fuel, fog the cylinders and change the oil and filter, and drain the cooling system of our engine(s) before we tuck our boats away for the winter, but there is an order of operations you will need to follow:
+We all know that we have to stabilize the fuel, fog the cylinders and change the oil and filter then drain the cooling system of our engine(s) before we tuck our boats away for the winter, but there is an order of operations you will need to follow: